Former Australian soldier arrested for alleged war crime in Afghanistan - KESQ

 A former soldier has become the first serving Australian serviceman or veteran charged with the war crime of murder for allegedly killing a civilian while on deployment in Afghanistan.

-The 41-year-old officer was charged Monday, according to a joint statement from the Australian Federal Police (AFP) and the Office of the Special Investigator (OSI).
+The 41-year-old man was charged in New South Wales on Monday, according to a joint statement from the Australian Federal Police (AFP) and the Office of the Special Investigator (OSI).

 “It will be alleged he murdered an Afghan man while deployed to Afghanistan with the Australian Defense Force,” the AFP statement said.